ohsu-knight-cancer-biostatistics/reproducible-research/README.md

 [slides-info-reproducible-research/repro-research-summary.Rmd](slides-info-reproducible-research/repro-research-summary.Rmd)

 This was initially presented at a meeting for BSR members on April 20, 2016.
-It will be continuously updated and more lessons will be added to this repository.
+It will be continually updated and more lessons will be added to this repository.